 The Stress of Losing Yourself

 What I was experiencing has a name: existential stress.
-It’s one of the deeper types of inner stress that arises when we begin asking life’s bigger questions—Who am I really?
+It’s one of the deeper 7 types of hidden stressors that arise when we begin asking life’s bigger questions—Who am I really?
 What brings me alive?
 Is this all there is?

 Unlike everyday stress that comes from busy schedules or demanding situations, existential stress comes from within.
 It doesn’t respond to time off or positive thinking.
 It’s the stress of feeling disconnected from your true self, even when everything on the outside seems “fine.”